spgitmonish/PathPlanning/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

 ## Final thoughts
+Here is a link to the video of 2 laps of my path planner at work: [https://youtu.be/Fl7ybT17N_U](https://youtu.be/Fl7ybT17N_U)

 This is a simplistic path planner with plenty of room for improvement in the following areas.

 1. Behavior Planner: Have a ranking system to detect whether a lane switch or staying in the current lane is optimal